FAQ

 For further information on the European Cultural Centre, please visit the ECC official website: ecc-italy.eu

-The ECC Italy curatorial team is composed of a group of people organised into different departments: art, architecture, photography, sculpture, and universities.
+The ECC Italy organising team is composed of a group of professionals structured into different departments.
 Each team focuses on assisting potential participants for each field.
-Nevertheless, all the curatorial decisions are discussed and taken together for the successful creation of the overall exhibition.
+Nevertheless, all the decisions are discussed and taken together for the successful creation of the overall exhibition.
 The main organisers for ECC Italy are Sara Danieli as Head of Art, Lucia Pedrana as Head of University Relations, and Rachele De Stefano as Head of Architecture.

-For further information on ECC staff, please visit the ECC official website: https://ecc-italy.eu/about/team
+For further information on ECC Italy staff, please visit our Websites: personalstructures.com timespaceexistence.com

 The Exhibition